 Every I2C bus transaction begins with a START condition and ends with a STOP.
 START is defined as:

-A HIGH to LOW transition on the SDA pin while the
+A HIGH to LOW transition on the SDA pin while the SCL pin is held HIGH.and STOP is defined as:

-A LOW to HIGH transition on the SDA pin while the
+A LOW to HIGH transition on the SDA pin while the SCL pin is held HIGH.

 START and STOP are two `special' states in that at all other times, data on the SDA pin will change only when the SCL pin is LOW.
 Listing 2 shows two functions which implement START and STOP.
 The functions sda_high, scl_high etc simply drive the parallel port output pins (connected to SDA and SCL) high and low.